 - Make streusel by mixing softened butter, brown sugar, and vanilla until well combined.
-Add flour and sugar and mix until it looks like sand with some larger pieces.
+Add flour and cinnamon and mix until it looks like sand with some larger pieces.

 - Place about 1 tablespoon of mixture on top of each muffin.
 If it falls to the sides it is fine.